 Hartland School encourages the members of its learning community to dress in a way that reflects pride and respect and is appropriate for the school/work environment.
+Outdoor apparel such as jackets and hats should not be worn in school.
 In order to encourage a positive and appropriate environment, we ask that the following apparel not be worn:

-- ❖ Head coverings of any kind, including but not limited to visors, hats, and hoods. - Sunglasses - Attire or accessories that contain vulgarity or that contain overly offensive or disruptive writing or pictures. - ❖ Attire or accessories depicting or suggesting violence. - ❖ Attire or accessories that depict logos or emblems that encourage the use of drugs, tobacco products, or alcoholic beverages. - ❖ Shirts and/or blouses that reveal the abdomen, chest, or undergarments. - ❖ Shorts, miniskirts, or pants that reveal the upper thigh or undergarments.
+- Head coverings of any kind, including but not limited to visors, hats, and hoods. - Sunglasses - Attire or accessories that contain vulgarity or that contain overly offensive or disruptive writing or pictures. - \ Attire or accessories depicting or suggesting violence. - Attire or accessories that depict logos or emblems that encourage the use of drugs, tobacco products, or alcoholic beverages. - Shirts and/or blouses that reveal the abdomen, chest, or undergarments. - Shorts, miniskirts, or pants that reveal the upper thigh or undergarments.